 Objective Performance Measure(s) Data Recipient Provides Conduct research in social and behavioral sciences having clear implications for criminal justice policy and practice in the United States.
-Relevance to the needs of the field as measured by whether the project's substantive scope did not deviate from the funded project or any subsequent agency-approved modifications to the scope.
-Quarterly financial reports, semi- annual and final performance reports, and products of the work performed under the NIJ award (including, at minimum, a final research report).
+1. Relevance to the needs of the field as measured by whether the project's substantive scope did not deviate from the funded project or any subsequent agency-approved modifications to the scope.
+1. Quarterly financial reports, semi-annual and final performance reports, and products of the work performed under the NIJ award Category 1 grantees will also submit a special report and research proposal.
+Category 2 grantees will submit a final research report.
 If applicable, an annual audit report.
 Conduct research in science, technology, engineering, and/ or mathematics having clear implications for criminal or juvenile justice policy and practice in the United States.
-Quality of the research as demonstrated by the scholarly products that result in whole or in part from work funded under the NIJ award, such as published, peer-reviewed, scientific journal articles, and/or (as appropriate for the funded project) law review journal articles, book chapter(s) or book(s) in the academic press, technological prototypes, patented inventions, or similar scientific products.
-List of citation(s) to all scholarly products that resulted in whole or in part from work funded under the NIJ award.
-Quality of management as measured by such factors as whether significant project milestones were achieved, reporting and other deadlines were met, and costs remained within approved limits.
-If applicable, each data set that resulted in whole or in part from work funded under the NIJ award.
+2. Quality of the research as demonstrated by the scholarly products that result in whole or in part from work funded under the NIJ award, such as published, peer- reviewed, scientific journal articles, and/or (as appropriate for the funded project) law review journal articles, book chapter(s) or book(s) in the academic press, technological prototypes, patented inventions, or similar scientific products.
+2. List of citation(s) to all scholarly products that resulted in whole or in part from work funded under the NIJ award.
+3. Quality of management as measured by such factors as whether significant project milestones were achieved, reporting and other deadlines were met, and costs remained within approved limits.
+3. If applicable, each data set that resulted in whole or in part from work funded under the NIJ award.